 Public Domain Communist Texts

-I'm Comrade Aubrey, a communist in the Pacific Northwest.
+I'm Aubrey, a communist in the Pacific Northwest.
 I like reading theory and document formatting.

 There are texts that deserve to be read, that too few have, and whose availability is painfully limited considering they have fallen into the public domain.
 They may be available in some capacity, like a middling PDF scan on Archive.org, but certainly not well-formatted or as ebooks.
 This project is an attempt to fulfill this need.